Ali Larijani: Iran's security chief and key power behind the throne | The National

 In this position, he took charge of nuclear talks – a task that eventually proved fruitless despite several rounds of negotiations and a diplomatic push that took him around the region, including the Gulf.
 His last trips abroad were in Oman and the UAE before the US and Israel bombed Iran.

-Maligned in Washington, he was sanctioned by the US for what it saw as his role in a brutal crackdown on anti-government protesters.
+Maligned in Washington, he was placed under sanctions by the US for what it saw as his role in a brutal crackdown on anti-government protesters.

 Three years later, he became speaker of the Iranian parliament, serving from 2008 to 2020.